Shahjahan37/LeetCode/Easy/20. Valid Parentheses/README.md

 -->Easy

-Given a string s containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid.
+Given : A string s containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid.

 An input string is valid if: